SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 SES volunteers make themselves available to respond to emergencies when required, depending on their individual skills and training.

 Volunteers receive comprehensive training to enable them to perform the tasks required.
-This training is competency based and recognised.
+This training is competency-based and recognised.

 The benefits of becoming an SES volunteer are immense.
 Volunteers have opportunities to develop new, skills, form new friendships, accept high levels of responsibility and enjoy the team spirit of a tightly knit group.